AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-04-06-linkup-custom-control-to-ngcontrol-ngmodel.markdown

 **TL;DR: Here's the code**

 For the example we will use a basic **input** component.
-You may argue that this component could be easily replaced by simply using the native **HTML input** element, and you would be right!
+You may argue that this component could easily by replaced by simply using the native **HTML input** element, and you would be right!

-But we are trying to clearly see how to expose the component to the required interfaces and to avoid making the example overly complex we will be using this example.
+But we are trying to clearly show how to expose the component to the required interfaces and to avoid making the example overly complex we will be sticking to this example.
+Once you understand how this works you can easily build on it to for complex controls as well.
 We will also not be looking at **a11y** in this post, also for simplicity.
 But be aware that when writing custom controls you have to ensure that they are accessible.

 So without further ado, here is our component:
 {% highlight javascript %}
 import {Component, Provider, forwardRef} from "angular2/core";
-import {ControlValueAccessor, NG_VALUE_ACCESSOR} from "angular2/common";
+import {ControlValueAccessor, NG_VALUE_ACCESSOR, CORE_DIRECTIVES} from "angular2/common";

 const noop = () => {};